symfony/symfony-docs/components/clock.rst

 -----

-The :class:`Symfony\\Component\\Clock\\Clock` class returns the current time and allows to use any `PSR-20`_ compatible implementation as a global clock in your application::
+The :class:`Symfony\\Component\\Clock\\Clock` class returns the current time and allows you to use any `PSR-20`_ compatible implementation as a global clock in your application::

     use Symfony\Component\Clock\Clock;